ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

     * To use VMware SPP, select the **Use VMware Subscription Purchasing Program** checkbox, and then specify **VMware account number** and **SPP credit fund number**.
     * To use IBM-provided licenses, ensure that the **Include with purchase** option is selected.
 For NSX, specify the license edition.
     * To use your own licenses, ensure that the **Use VMware Subscription Purchasing Program** option is not selected.
 For each license, click **I will provide** and enter the license key.
-10. (NSX-T only) Specify the cluster name.

-   For NSX-T, complete steps 11 - 13 for both the management cluster and the workload cluster.
+10. (NSX-T only) Specify the settings for both the consolidated or management cluster and the workload cluster.

+  For vSphere 7.0 instances, optionally select the **Include a separate, additional workload cluster** checkbox, then specify the settings if you want to include an additional workload cluster with your instance.
   {:note}

+    1. Specify the cluster name.
-11. Complete the bare metal server settings.
+    2. Complete the bare metal server settings.
        1. Select the {{site.data.keyword.cloud_notm}} data center to host the instance or cluster.
        2. Select the bare metal server CPU generation.
           * For **Skylake**, **Cascade Lake**, or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
           * For **SAP-certified** - **NetWeaver** server, choose one of the preset configurations.
        3. Specify the number of bare metal servers.
 For guidance about your selection, see [Number of bare metal servers](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-bare-metal-number).
-12. If you want to use vSAN storage, select the corresponding option.
+    3. If you want to use vSAN storage, select the corresponding option.
+      * If you want more storage, select the **High performance with Intel Optane** checkbox (vSphere 6.7u3 instances only).
-  * Specify the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, the disk size for vSAN cache disks, the number of vSAN cache disks, and the vSAN license edition.
+      * Specify the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, the disk size for vSAN cache disks, and the number of vSAN cache disks.
+      * By default, the **Enable vSAN deduplication and compression** checkbox is selected.
+If you do not want to enable vSAN deduplication and compression, clear the checkbox.
+      * Specify the vSAN license edition.
+    4. If you want to use NFS storage, select the corresponding option.
+      * To add and configure file shares individually, select **Configure shares individually**.
+Then, click the **+** icon next to the **Add shared storage** label and select the **Size (GB)** and **Performance** for each file share.
+You must select at least one file share.
+      * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
+    5. Select the private NICs enablement.
+    6. Select the uplink speed.
+    7. Select the VLAN settings:
+       * If you want to order new public and private VLANs, click **Order new VLANs**.
+       * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and the subnets.
+       * Optionally click **Portable subnets settings**.
+Then, select the portable subnet for each purpose and click **Save**.

+       If the consolidated or management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
+Instead, the workload clusters will reuse the VLANs from the management cluster.
+       {:note}

+11. (NSX-V only) Complete the bare metal server and storage settings.
+    1. Complete the bare metal server settings.
+       1. Select the {{site.data.keyword.cloud_notm}} data center to host the instance or cluster.
+       2. Select the bare metal server CPU generation.
+          * For **Skylake**, **Cascade Lake**, or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
+          * For **SAP-certified** - **NetWeaver** server, choose one of the preset configurations.
+       3. Specify the number of bare metal servers.
+For guidance about your selection, see [Number of bare metal servers](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-bare-metal-number).
+    2. If you want to use vSAN storage, select the corresponding option.
        * If you want more storage, select the **High performance with Intel Optane** checkbox.
+       * Specify the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, the disk size for vSAN cache disks, and the number of vSAN cache disks.
        * By default, the **Enable vSAN deduplication and compression** checkbox is selected.
 If you do not want to enable vSAN deduplication and compression, clear the checkbox.
-  * For vSAN storage, even though vSphere 6.7u3 might be selected previously, vSphere ESXi 6.7u2 will be installed.
+       * Specify the vSAN license edition.

-13. If you want to use NFS storage, select the corresponding option.
+    3. If you want to use NFS storage, select the corresponding option.
-  * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
        * To add and configure file shares individually, select **Configure shares individually**.
 Then, click the **+** icon next to the **Add shared storage** label and select the **Size (GB)** and **Performance** for each file share.
 You must select at least one file share.
+       * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
        * (NSX-V SAP-certified only) If you select **Local disks**, specify the local disk count and local disk type.

-14. If you want to order an edge services cluster with Juniper vSRX included, select the **Edge services cluster** checkbox and configure the appropriate settings: the cluster name, the RAM selection, and the private NICs enablement.
+12. If you want to order an edge services cluster with Juniper vSRX included, select the **Edge services cluster** checkbox and configure the appropriate settings: the cluster name, the RAM selection, the number of bare metal servers, and the private NICs enablement.

-15. Complete the network interface settings.
+13. Complete the network interface settings.
-   1. Enter the hostname prefix for the instance that you are provisioning, the subdomain label, and the root domain name.
+   1. Enter the hostname prefix for the instance that you are provisioning, the subdomain label (vSphere 6.7u3 instances only), and the root domain name.
 For a secondary instance, the domain name is automatically completed.
-   2. Select the network setting of either **Public and private network** or **Private network only**.
+   2. (NSX-V only) Select the private NICs enablement.
-   3. Select the uplink speed setting.
+   3. (NSX-V only) Select the uplink speed.
+The 25 Gb option is available for Cascade Lake servers and for specific data centers only.
-   4. Select the VLAN settings:
+   4. (NSX-V only) Select the VLAN settings:
       * If you want to order new public and private VLANs, click **Order new VLANs**.
       * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and the subnets.

-        For NSX-T: If the management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
-Instead, the workload clusters will reuse the VLANs from the management cluster.

       * Optionally click **Portable subnets settings**.
 Then, select the portable subnet for each purpose and click **Save**.
    5. Specify the DNS configuration.

-16. Select the add-on services to deploy into the instance by clicking the corresponding service card.
+15. Select the add-on services to deploy into the instance by clicking the corresponding service card.
 If a service requires configuration, complete the service-specific settings and click **Add service** on the card.
 For more information about specific settings for a service, see the corresponding topic for ordering a service.

-17. On the **Summary** pane, review the instance settings and the estimated price.
+16. On the **Summary** pane, review the instance settings and the estimated price.
    * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.
    * To save the updates to a saved configuration, click **Save configuration**, select **Modify current configuration**, and click **Continue**.
    * To save the updates to a new saved configuration, click **Save configuration**, select **Create new configuration**, enter a new name for the configuration, and click **Continue**.
-18. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.
+17. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

 ### Results if you saved a configuration
 {: #vc_orderinginstance-results-config}